Are you looking to purchase a fine art print of your favorite pastel painting or ink drawing?

 In some cases, they might hand-embellish the print to make each print unique.

-Some artists also offer frames for the limited edition prints to make it easy for you to display in your home.
+Some artists also offer frames for limited edition prints to make it easy for you to display in your home.

 What Are Giclee Prints